manoj1023/iitg_leave_system/Testing.md

 **Status:** Being worked on by siddharth  -> **FIXED**

-* Minor Issues (can be implmented if needed else ignored):
+* Minor concerns (can be implmented if needed else ignored):
   * Inconsistent disabling of buttons: The buttons on sidebar are only disabled when modifying leave.
 Can be made consistent with rest of the options
   * Insted of jpeg, jpg extension can be requested from profile pic, as it's the more common name of jpeg extn. and used over internet and in phones
   * Functionality of accepting landline contact numbers (Eg. 040-2711-2711, i.e 11 digits in total, may cause issues with current number check, analysis needed)